malrabeiah/Sub6-Preds-mmWave/README.md

 # Running Instructions:

-The raw sub-6 and mmWave data files must be genherated first using [DeepMIMO dataset](http://www.deepmimo.net/?i=1).
+The raw sub-6 and mmWave data files must be generated first using [DeepMIMO dataset](http://www.deepmimo.net/?i=1).
 Refer to the notes at the beginning of main.m to learn more about how the raw data is structured.
 Once the data is ready, add the paths to the two data files to the fields: options.dataFile1 and options.dataFile2, and run the script.
 It will evantually generate a figure of the top-1 and top-3 spectral efficiencies versus SNR.

 # Citation: